ewigspace1910/ewigspace1910.github.io/_pages/about.md

 In my free time
 ======
 I love to travel and enjoy the outdoors, especially the beach and mountains.
 I enjoy getting to know new people and discovering their cultures and cuisine.
 I also like to spend my leisure time writing and gardening.
+Strategic Game also intrigues me :D.